dineshmannam/DataAnalysis/README.md

 # DataAnalysis
-This will contain the data analysis using python
+This will contain the data analysis using python, Numpy, Pandas, Matplotlib.